 Union of commercial employees

-Handels, The Commercial Employees' Union, is Sweden's third-largest blue-collar union, with some 157 000 members.
+Handels, The Commercial Employees' Union, is Sweden's third-largest blue-collar union, with over 160 000 members.

 Although the union was founded in 1906, it's in many ways a young organization.
 A third of our members are under the age of 30.